MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 If no icon appears between the check box and the name of the company, the company needs to be upgraded.

 If errors do occur, download the Failed\_Tables\_List.txt script from <https://mbs.microsoft.com/customersource/northamerica/GP/support/hot-topics/HOT_TOPIC_MDGP2018Upgrade>, and save it to your hard disk.
 Copy all of the contents of the script and paste the contents them into Microsoft SQL Server Management Studio.
-Run the script and save the results to a file before you contact Microsoft Dynamics GP for further assistance.
+Run the script and save the results to a file before you contact [!INCLUDE[prodshort](../includes/prodshort.md)] for further assistance.

 You also should have the results of the DexSQL.log file ready, as well, if you decided to use the DexSQL.log file.
 (The DexSQL.log file is located in the same folder as the Dex.ini file.)

 If warnings appear for temporary files or for modules that the company does not currently use, the warnings can be ignored.
 If warnings appear for modules that the company currently uses, note the warnings.
-You can attempt the upgrade again or contact Microsoft Dynamics GP Technical Support for further assistance.
+You can attempt the upgrade again or contact [!INCLUDE[prodshort](../includes/prodshort.md)] Technical Support for further assistance.